Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of FTB Academy
 2. Install the latest version of Cleanroom Loader and copy the contents of the FTB Academy instance to it.
 3. Remove BetterFPS, Clumps, Diet Hopper, Fast Leaf Decay, FastFurance, FastWorkbench, FoamFix, Just Enough Items, NetherPortalFix, Phosphor, RandomPatches, Shadowfacts' Forgelin and VanillaFix
-4. Update Dynamic Trees, Dynamic Trees - Traverse, JourneyMap, MineTogether,
+4. Update Chisel, Dynamic Trees, Dynamic Trees - Traverse, JourneyMap, MineTogether,
 5. Install Fugue, Scalar Legacy, Forgelin-Continuous and Had Enough Items
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed